cloudify-cosmo/cloudify-stage/plugins/readme.md

 pageSize | Integer | - | The initial page size for widgets that supports pagination

-###Available plugin functions
+###Available widget functions

-*init*(pluginUtils)
+*init*()
-Init is called when the plugin is loaded, which happens once when the system is loaded.
+Init is called when the widget definition is loaded, which happens once when the system is loaded.
 This can be used to define some global stuff, such as classes and objects we are going to use in our plugin definition.

-*render*(widget,data,context,pluginUtils)
+*render*(widget,data,toolbox)
-Render is called everytime the widget needs to draw itself.
+Render is called each time the widget needs to draw itself.
-It can be when the page is loaded, when widget data was changed, when context data was changed , when plugin data was fetched, and etc.
+It can be when the page is loaded, when widget data was changed, when context data was changed , when widget data was fetched, and etc.

 render parameters are:

-* The widget object itself (see description in 'widget object' section)
+* The widget object itself (see description in 'Widget object' section)
 * The fetched data (either using fetchUrl or fetchData method).
-The data will be null if fetchData or fetchUrl was not defined, and also untill the data is fetched it will pass null to the render method (if you expect data you can render 'loading' indication in such a case)
+The data will be null if fetchData or fetchUrl was not defined, and also until the data is fetched it will pass null to the render method (if you expect data you can render 'loading' indication in such a case)
-* The context object (see description in the 'Plugin context' section)
+* The toolbox object (see description in the 'Toolbox object' section)
-* pluginUtils (see 'Plugin utilities' section)

-*postRender*(el,plugin,data,context,pluginUtils)
-*fetchData*(plugin,context,pluginUtils)
+*postRender*(el,widget,data,toolbox)
+*fetchData*(widget,toolbox, fetchParams)

 ###Widget object